shumwaymark/sentinelcam/README.rst

 There are a number of inherent challenges to the SentinelCam design that must be overcome.

 Partly this is related to infrastructure constraints.
-This system is designed to run on small low-voltage embedded devices, not in some high-end commercial data center, or within some virtual server farm in the clouds.
-The more CPU/GPU brought to bear, the more electricity needed to make it all work.
+This system is designed to run on small low-voltage embedded devices, rather than operating in some high-end commercial data center, or within a virtual server farm in the clouds.
+The more CPU/GPU brought to bear, the more electricity and expense needed to make it all work.

 *Infrastructure is not the only challenge*.
-Design philosophy presents an equally complex set of obstacles.
+Design philosophy presents a more complex set of obstacles.

 - High image publishing frame rates are required to provide full motion video for on-demand viewing and collection for analysis and playback.
 The additional goal for providing, even limited, timely